 You’ll be in-demand

 The call for qualified accountants continues to grow each year.
 Currently there are around 189,100 accountants employed in Australia.
-In the five years to 2022, this figure is expected to grow by 6.9%.
+In the five years, this figure is expected to grow by 6.9%.

 A career that could take you anywhere…